DarioBiscevic/labyrinth_solver/README.md

 - In order to draw on the output file, a function calculates, having the path array, all the pixels that must be drawn;
 - Finally, the output file is created;

+## Necessary Note
+Although the idea of removing the useless nodes, it is proven sperimentally that this process is less efficient than directly executing DFS through all the pixels, "raw".